reed9999/langsam/manual-helps/manual-download-instructions.md

 # Instructions for manual download support

-Some parts of interaction Yucata are hard to automate.
-We'd like to iterate over all players of a certain game type, but this is non-trivial to do because the list requires a login.
+Some of the Yucata things I'd like to automate, with an eye  toward downloading all games of a given game type, are not feasible when logged out.
+Rather than try to use something like Selenium, I'd like to at least try to make some of these work by manual downloads, followed by automatic processing of the downloaded files.

+But even then, there are subtleties.
+Because the lists somewhere like https://www.yucata.de/en/Ranking/Game/Petersburg (if logged in) are generated dynamically by JavaScript, they won't save with a standard Ctrl+S. I need a good way to save off those lists.

 Apparently you can't even see any game histories at all now.
 So clearly we need a new solution.
 How about running JS in the browser while logged in and accessing the relevant info?